-SPIN CAFÉ HEBER

-Fun and funky are two words to describe Spin Café, a casual restaurant with outrageously delicious homemade gelato that folks queue up for, along with an extensive and eclectic menu and beverage list.
-Someone in the kitchen knows a lot about barbecue, as evidenced by the excellent housesmoked turkey, Texas-style beef brisket, St. Louis spare ribs and hickory-smoked chicken.
-But this isn't just a BBQ joint.
-Spin also offers pastas, burgers, steaks, seafood, and lots more, including superfriendly service.

-435-654-0251 | facebook.com/spincafe

-TUPELO PARK CITY

-The creation of über-charming couple Matthew Harris and Maggie Alvarez, Tupelo is named for Harris' roots, which are planted in Georgia.
-The couple travels far and wide to source artisan, small-scale producers such as Bear Lake Lamb, Desert Mountain Beef, Ritual Chocolate and such for their kitchen.
-In Harris' hands, something as simple as buttermilk biscuits with Tupelo honey butter is divine, and a dish of whiskeyglazed pork cheeks with rosemary crumbs is truly memorable.
-Be certain to order the exquisite sticky toffee pudding with Earl Grey bitters ice cream for dessert.
+And what's not to love with meals

 435-615-7700 | tupeloparkcity.com

-LE NONNE LOGAN
+LE NONNE

+LOGAN

 One might not expect to encounter Northern Italy in Northern Utah, but that's exactly what you get at Le Nonne.
 PierAntonio Micheli's eatery isn't just the best Italian restaurant in Logan, it's one of the best in the West.
 Situated in a charming, foliage-covered house, Le Nonne is a lovely place to dine.
-And the food ... well, Micheli's homemade gnocchi Pomodoro is other-worldly, and seethrough thin slices of beef carpaccio with arugula, lemon, EVOO and shaved grana padano is equally exceptional.
-Pollo ai funghi, delicate handmade ravioli, pasta e fagioli - all those dishes and more are simply superb.
+And the food ... well, Micheli's homemade gnocchi Pomodoro is other-worldly, and seethrough thin slices of beef carpaccio with arugula, lemon, EVOO and shaved Grana Padano is equally exceptional.
+Pollo ai funghi, delicate handmade ravioli, pasta e fagioli all those dishes and more are simply superb.

 435-752-9577 | lenonne.com

+ANTICA FORMA MOAR

+What would an adventure town be without a top-notch pizza place?
+Antica Forma's wood-fired Neopolitan pizzas are legendary.
+They are more Italian than American in style, meaning they are big on flavor and less-focused on heavy amounts of dough (they are also available glutenfree).
+The Funghi and Capanna pies are among the best they offer.
+The calzones are heaven-sent after a big day of biking or climbing.

+435-355-0167 | anticaforma.com

 FIREWOOD PARK CITY

 Firewood owner/chef John Murcko has always had a thing for fire.
 Not that he's a pyromaniac or anything he just loves cooking over wood flames.
 So, creating a restaurant where almost all of the cooking is performed using various types of wood was a dream come true.
 For diners, that means enjoying dishes such as fire-roasted Arctic char, hot-smoked organic salmon, emberroasted cauliflower, apricot wood-grilled duck confit and more - all cooked naturally over open flame.
-If you're over 21, visit the Nickel Bar downstairs at Firewood. named so because it's literally covered in nickels.
+If you're over 21, visit the Nickel Bar downstairs at Firewood, named so because it's literally covered in nickels.

 435-252-9900 firewoodonmain.com

-The quality and quantity of Utah's snow, ski resorts and winter experiences mean you truly can have the ski or snowboard vacation of your dreams.
-Looking for deep powder, Olympic downhill or precision-engineered terrain parks?
-Do you have visions of endless terrain followed by luxurious après ski?
-Stop dreaming and experience the real thing in Utah.
-Utah's location at the Crossroads of the West means you have More Mountain TimeTM to enjoy your vacation on our world-class snow.
-It means more time on the mountain; more time with family and friends.
-A quick cup of coffee and a morning flight to Salt Lake City gets you on Utah's slopes by afternoon.
-Ten of Utah's 14 ski resorts are less than an hour from the airport.
+There are a lot of reasons Utahns love winter.
+The ski and snow quality.
+The variety of winter experiences.
+Getting cozy inside after a day of play.
+For many, winter in Utah is all about skiing and riding the deep powder, Olympic downhill or precision-engineered terrain parks.
+Whether you have visions of endless slopes followed by luxurious après ski or a simpler image of quiet snowshoeing across serene snowy landscapes, your winter dreams exist in Utah.
+Utah's location at the Crossroads of the West means you have easy access to it all.
+A quick cup of coffee and a morning flight to Salt Lake City gets you on the mountains by the afternoon.
+Ten of Utah's 15 ski resorts are less than an hour from the airport.
 Stay anywhere along the vibrant Wasatch Front (Salt Lake City, Park City, Provo or Ogden) and you'll find a winter paradise in your own backyard.
-To explore insider tips and local ideas for your time on The Greatest Snow on Earth®, go to visitutah.com/mountain-time.
+To explore insider tips and local ideas for your winter on The Greatest Snow on Earth, go to visitutah.com/winter.